flutter/website/tutorials/layout/index.md

 ### Card

-A Card, from the Material Components library, contains related nuggets of information and can be composed from most any widget, but is often used with ListTile.
+A Card, from the Material Components library, contains related nuggets of information and can be composed from almost any widget, but is often used with ListTile.
 Card has a single child, but its child can be a column, row, list, grid, or other widget that supports multiple children.
 By default, a Card shrinks its size to 0 by 0 pixels.
 You can use